maelfabien/maelfabien.github.io/_posts/2019-7-1-Explainability.md

 ![image](https://maelfabien.github.io/assets/images/perm6.jpg)

 In this example, each feature can only take a limited number of values.
-What happens if we have continuous variables ?
+What happens if we have continuous variables?
 The level frontiers bring value on the interaction between the 2 variables.

 ![image](https://maelfabien.github.io/assets/images/perm7.jpg)